MythicaAI/jungle-ams/README.md

 ## CI Tests

-The Git workflow file `.github/workflows/api-app-ci.yaml` is set up to run tests on every push event within a PR.
+The Git workflow file `.github/workflows/ci-ams-app.yaml` is set up to run tests on every push event within a PR.

 Once changes are pushed, the job will execute pytest tests, and the coverage results will be published as a comment in the PR.
-This comment will include a table for every `.py` file located in the `api/app` directory.
+This comment will include a table for every `.py` file located in the `ams/app` directory.

 The table is generated from the pytest step in subsequent steps using a shell script that formats the results for display in the PR.
-Based on the environment variable defined in the workflow file (`jobs: > api-app-ci: > env: > TEST_FAIL_RATE: `), the workflow will determine if the test results have decreased beyond the specified rate.
+Based on the environment variable defined in the workflow file (`jobs: > ci-ams-app: > env: > TEST_FAIL_RATE: `), the workflow will determine if the test results have decreased beyond the specified rate.
 If the threshold is exceeded, the subsequent step, `Coverage total fail - exit`, will cause the tests to fail.

 Additionally, there is an option to see the code coverage for each file individually.

-To create a `.coverage` file and generate an HTML report for viewing in a browser, run the following commands inside the `api/app` folder:
+To create a `.coverage` file and generate an HTML report for viewing in a browser, run the following commands inside the `ams/app` folder:

 ```bash
 pytest --cov --cov-report=html:coverage